Tom4tot/Windows-11-Personal-Setup/Group Policy settings/Microsoft Edge.md

+## Microsoft Edge basic settings
+- `Computer Configuration > Administrative Templates > Windows Components > Microsoft Edge`
+		- Allow extended telemetry for the Books tab (D)
+		- Allow web content on New Tab page (D)
+		- Allow Microsoft Edge to pre-launch at Windows Startup, when the system is idle, and each time Microsoft Edge is closed (E+C)
+		- ALlow Microsoft Edge to start and load the start and New Tab pag at Windows startup and each time Microsoft Edge is closed (E+C)

-# Microsoft Edge advanced group policy config (ADMX/ADML templates)
+## Microsoft Edge advanced group policy config (ADMX/ADML templates)
 ### How to get/import the custom group policy configuration for Microsft Edge:
 - [Official documentation](https://learn.microsoft.com/en-us/deployedge/configure-microsoft-edge))
 - How to import the policies: